 J. William Fulbright College of Arts & Sciences

-Dr. Brandon A. Jackson is an assistant professor in the Department of Sociology and Criminal Justice, as well as the African and African American Studies Program at the University of Arkansas.
+Dr. Brandon A. Jackson is an assistant professor in the Department of Sociology and Criminology.
+He also serves as the assistant director for the African and African American Studies Program at the University of Arkansas.
 His research employs ethnographic methods to examine emotion cultures and social support among black men.
-This work has won awards from the Association of Black Sociologists and the Society for the Study of Social Problems, and has appeared in the ANNALS of the American Academy of Political and Social Science, Sociological Inquiry, Symbolic Interaction, and the Journal of Negro Education.
+This work has won awards from the Association of Black Sociologists and the Society for the Study of Social Problems, and has appeared in the ANNALS of the American Academy of Political and Social Science, Sociological Inquiry, Symbolic Interaction, and the DuBois Review.
 He is currently completing a book manuscript tentatively titled “Brotherhood University: Black Men and Social Mobility on a College Campus.”
 Born and raised in Texas, he received his B.A. in sociology from Southern Methodist University, and his Ph.D. from Florida State University.

 Race, Gender, Qualitative Methods, Race & Emotions, Race & Masculinity, the Black Middle Class, and Black Families.

 SOCI 3413: Families and Social Change

 2007 B.A., Sociology, Southern Methodist University

 2018.
 Jackson, Brandon A. “Cultivating a Professional Pose: Collegiate Black Men and Professional Self-Presentations.”
 Du Bois Review.
 Published Online First

 2018.
 Jackson, Brandon A. “Framing the Professional Pose: How Black Men in College Come to Understand Professional Performances.”
 Research in the Sociology of Work.
 32: 249-266.

 2018.
 Jackson, Brandon A. “Beyond the Cool Pose: Black Men and Emotion Management Strategies.”
 Sociology Compass.
 12:4.